 Photo credit: NAN728 / Shutterstock

 International customs laws affect what goods can be imported into a country.
-Any organization (or person) wanting to bring goods into a country needs to know what items are allowed, which are prohibited, and which are limited casino online (meaning some of that item can be brought in, but only certain amounts).
+Any organization (or person) wanting to bring goods into a country needs to know what items are allowed, which are prohibited, and which are limited (meaning some of that item can be brought in, but only certain amounts).
 People who violate international customs laws could find themselves facing fines or jail time and often the issue isn’t as obvious as not being allowed to bring illegal drugs across the border.
 Some countries, for example, won’t allow fresh produce to be transported.
 And some countries have harsh rules for breaking the law (as a few clothing-optional tourists recently discovered, reported by CNN).

 As described by Supply Chain Resource Cooperative, another international law affecting procurement is The United Nations Convention on Contracts for International Sale of Goods (CISG; also known as the Vienna Convention).
 That law reduces obstacles to international trade by standardizing international contracts.